Shyness Therapy NJ

 Shyness is especially prominent in children, ranging in intensity from a bit bashful to feeling physically unable to speak or interact with others.
 Shy children may hide behind their parents or even conceal themselves behind furniture.
 Adults may exhibit shyness by hanging back in a conversation or finding an excuse to exit a group situation.

 Though there may be no apparent external reason for shyness, those demonstrating these behaviors likely have at least one internal reason for feeling and acting this way.
-Below are descriptions of a few of the most common reasons for shyness that we address in our shyness therapy in NJ.
+Below are descriptions of a few of the most common reasons for shyness that we address in our shyness therapy in NJ, including areas, such as New Brunswick and Edison.

 If you have low self-esteem you likely perceive yourself as incompetent, undeserving, and generally prone to failure.
 This view affects the way they interact in social situations.
 They may feel awkward, embarrassed, or anxious, dreading when the people around them realize “the truth” about their unworthiness.
 As a result, they may avoid social situations or try to remain invisible in group settings.
 The trouble, in this case, is that the shy person has a profoundly negative self-image.
 Helping them understand that this image is inaccurate can alleviate some or all of their shyness.